LukeSmithxyz/based.cooking/content/sunday-milkshake.md

 1. Chop the banana so that it fits better in the blender.
 2. Add the banana pieces, berries, vanilla and sugar to taste to the blender.
-   Usually I use about 6 tea spoons of sugar.
+   Usually I use about 6 teaspoons of sugar.
 3. Pour enough milk so that the mix fills a liter of the blender volume.
 4. Blend it until the mix looks somewhat homogeneous.
 5. Pour it and enjoy!